EnriqueWood/batocera-patches/README.md

 Everything here is tested in v41 stable, but should work in butterfly/beta and lower versions as well

+---
 ## Wake on bluetooth functionality

+This allows you to wake up your console from sleep/suspension by turning on your bluetooth controller.

-You can test the wake on bluetooth functionality by running on f1/xterm or via ssh to your batocera machine the following command:
+To enable this functionality in your system, just run on f1/xterm or via ssh to your batocera machine the following command:

 ```bash
 wget -O- https://raw.githubusercontent.com/EnriqueWood/batocera-patches/refs/heads/main/enable-wake-on-bluetooth.sh | bash